 In North Dakota, bankruptcy filers can exempt up to $100,000 of real property, a house trailer, or mobile home.
 Spouses may not double this amount.
 You may also exempt a bible, other books, burial plots, church pews, and child support payments, among other things.
 Here’s a list of North Dakota exemptions.

 When you file for bankruptcy, you must compare your income to the median income for a household of your size in North Dakota.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median North Dakota income for a one-person household is just under $43,000; these figures change periodically.
+Currently, the median North Dakota income for a one-person household is around $49,000; these figures change periodically.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here a list of agencies approved to provide this course in North Dakota.

 If you're considering bankruptcy, you may want to talk to an experienced North Dakota bankruptcy lawyer.